mosaicml/examples/llm/throughput/README.md

 ## MFU and HFU

 MFU and HFU are defined in https://arxiv.org/abs/2205.05198.
-All FLOP calculations do not include norm, act, and residual.
+All FLOP calculations exclude the FLOPS of norm, act, and residual.

 MFU approximation:
 Per token, each parameter is used for a MAC (2 FLOPS) per network operation.
 Neural Network training has 3 network operations: forward pass, backward pass, and computation of parameter gradient.